MA History (Medieval Studies)

 More detail.

-Explore the complexities and diversity of the medieval period with our specialist pathway in Medieval Studies.
-This programme is designed to develop your understanding of medieval history, or introduce you to it if you have not studied it before.
+Explore the complexities and diversity of the medieval and early modern periods with our specialist pathway in Medieval and Early Modern History.
+This programme is designed to develop your understanding of medieval and early modern history, or introduce you to these if you have not studied them before.

 In all teaching you are encouraged to apply class material to your own specific research interests and your dissertation.